albertchen857/AutomationEra/README.md

-this is 1.21 mod verson
+this is 1.21, 1.21.1 mod verson
+Include Advancements and EMI pages